Powerlearnproject/se-day1-assignment-ginc-0/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+**Waterfall** is a linear, sequential development approach where each phase must be completed before moving to the next, making it suitable for projects with fixed requirements and well-understood processes.
+It offers clear timelines and extensive documentation but lacks flexibility for changes.

+**Agile** is an iterative and flexible approach, allowing for continuous customer feedback and adapting to changing requirements.
+It focuses on delivering functional software in small increments and is ideal for projects with evolving needs or where rapid delivery is crucial.

+**Comparison**:
+- **Waterfall**: Rigid, predictable, suited for fixed-scope projects.
+- **Agile**: Flexible, customer-focused, ideal for evolving projects.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developers focus on writing and maintaining code.